- Home

 Alert Iowa is the State of Iowa’s official emergency notification system.
 Through Alert Iowa, State and local officials are able to utilize a single, statewide notification system that provides local control of how and when to disseminate emergency and public safety messages to residents.

 Sign up for the alerts you want to receive.
 Messages can be delivered via text, email and/or voice message.
 Additional language options for messaging may be available.
-To receive notifications, register your phone number on the new system by clicking here.
+To receive notifications, register your phone number with Alert Iowa.

 Wireless emergency alerts (WEAs) are used to send concise, text-like messages to WEA-capable mobile devices during emergency situations.
 WEAs are sent by state and local public safety officials, the National Weather Service, the National Center for Missing and Exploited Children, and the President of the United States.
 View Wireless Emergency Alerts introduction in PDF format.